awlu9547/ARGUS/readme.md

 ## Data preparation

 1. Prepare the data in the following structure, png or jpeg format is supported.
-Note that extracting patches only from the tumor region is strongly recommended.
+Note that extracting patches only from the tumor region is recommended.

     ```markdown
     ├── data